tfulanchan/kau-docs/docs/486/ch7.md

 Established companies are motivated to focus on following up innovations to meet the needs of their high-end, most profitable customers.
 This leaves the door open for new entrants to target the low-end customers.

-Disruptive innovations do not bring better products and services to established customers in existing markets.
+Disruptive innovations do not bring better products and services to established customers in existing markets

 They introduce products and services that are not as good as existing products, but which are simpler, more convenient, and less expensive than existing ones.